Unexian/abjad/README.md

 - `cout`: print the character with the ascii codepoint of the top stack value
 - `nop`: do nothing
 - `comm`: denote the rest of the line as a comment
+- `if`: execute the proceeding instruction if and only if the top stack value is (1.0+0.0j)

 ### Prefix functions
 Prefix functions must only come at the start of a line